OpenCDMP/opencdmp.github.io/README.md

 ## Overview

 The OpenCDMP documentation is designed to be easy to navigate and understand, offering detailed explanations and examples for all aspects of the platform.
-It is hosted as a **Docusaurus** project, allowing it to be deployed as a static website for public access.

 ## License